contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Fixed a long-standing bug where `(click: ?Passage)` and `(click: ?Sidebar)` just flat-out didn't work at all.
  * Fixed a long-standing bug where lambdas would produce an incorrect duplicate-name error if the temp variables used with their clauses contained capital letters.
  * Fixed a long-standing bug where hooks that had `(transition:)` transitions would restart their transition animations whenever the containing passage finished transitioning in.
 Previously, the only way to overcome this was to make the passage transition using `(transition-arrive:"instant")`.
- * Fixed a long-standing bug where strings containing hookname syntax (such as `"?pear"`) were considered identical to actual hooknames (such as `?pear`).
+ * Fixed a long-standing bug where strings containing HookName syntax (such as `"?pear"`) were considered identical to actual hooknames (such as `?pear`).
  * Fixed a bug where the default CSS for `(click: ?Page)` (a blue border around the page) wasn't visible.
 (Now, an `::after` pseudo-element is created for the enchantment, so that the border displays above all the page content.)
  * Now, `(mouseover:)` and `(mouseout:)` should work correctly with ?Page, ?Passage, and ?Sidebar.
  * Fixed a bug where `(for:)` would emit infinite loop errors if 50 or more elements were given to it.